SharpeRAD/Cake.WebDeploy/TroubleShooting.md

 ```

 ### Solution
-* Check the PublishSettings credentials against the "IIS Manager Users" section in IIS on the remote machine.
+* Check the DeploySettings credentials against the "IIS Manager Users" section in IIS on the remote machine.
 * Check the "IIS Manager Permissions" section of IIS for the site your publishing to has an entry for the user your connecting with.